TigerClips1/ps4linux_disk_image_builder/README.md

 4. install wine for ubuntu run ubuntu_wine_requirement.sh it will install wine for ubuntu 22.04

-5. after that run python3 ps4linux_diskimage_create.py
-then let it do it thing then you will see a .img file and winrar

 ps4 drivers for ubuntu  by noob 404 can be found here https://github.com/noob404yt/ps4-pop-os-drivers